-A budget is a business’s financial plan to better manage monthly, quarterly, and annual cash inflows and outflows.
+A budget is a business’s financial plan to manage better monthly, quarterly, and annual cash inflows and outflows.
 The purpose of budgeting is to have a point of reference for evaluating performance against financial goals and objectives.

-It helps an organization authorize and allocate financial resources and is an effective communication tool to express financial goals and objectives of the organization.
+It helps an organization authorize and allocate financial resources and is an effective communication tool to express the financial goals and objectives of the organization.

-Scott Gray, CPA, CMA will work with your finance and accounting department to look at major differences between actual versus forecasted and provide feedback and/or comments on areas of improvement.
+A.M.I.
+CPA Professional Corporation will work with your finance and accounting department to look at major differences between actual versus forecasted and provide feedback and/or comments on areas of improvement.

-Although the concept behind cash flow is simple, there are a number of steps you need to take to budget for and control cash flow to ensure that your business always has required operating funds.
+Although the concept behind cash flow is simple, there are a number of steps you need to take to budget for and control cash flow to ensure that your business always has the required operating funds.

 Although an accountant can provide the necessary assistance, it’s important that you are familiar with the process.
 The preparation of a cash flow budget requires that you consider cash in (receipts) and cash out (outflows)